DbpGaming/sm64-portwithmychangesovergithubfuckingsuckingedition/readme.md

 slope fix
 ceiling fix
 ground pounds in long jump
+triple jumps do not need as much movement

 you can find the credits for anything in the commits, i may add them to this readme later